lcoq/ember-validations/README.md

 #### Getting ember-validations

+You can download a pre-built version in the `dist` directory

-Currently you must build ember-validations yourself.
-Clone the repository, run `bundle` then `rake dist`.
+To build the latest version: Clone the repository, run `bundle` then `rake dist`.
 You'll find `ember-validations.js` in the `dist` directory.

 ## Example